bobeu/connect-and-interact-with-celo-using-web3react/README.md

-# Connect and interact with Celo using web3Onboard library
+# Connect and interact with Celo using web3React

 - Backend
   - Stacks